themahnoorzia-arch/LCMS-FYP/README.md

 #Backend:
-The backend coding was done by using Flask to create API’s which were called through the frontend.
+The backend coding was done by using Flask to create API's which were called through the frontend.
 First, an API endpoint would be defined in flask like so:

  <img width="610" height="1003" alt="image" src="https://github.com/user-attachments/assets/e5513419-aba8-406f-9344-877ac0800d8c" />